Stanserhorn: History

 The first section started from Stans town, through the low pastures above the town and over three level crossings, to an intermediate station at Kälti (also sometimes spelt Chälti).
-The second section continued through forest to another intermediate station at Bluematt (also sometimes spelt Blumatt), then the third section crossed the high pastures and the exposed slope leading up to the summit station and hotel.
+The second section continued through forest to another intermediate station at Bluematt (also sometimes spelled Blumatt), then the third section crossed the high pastures and the exposed slope leading up to the summit station and hotel.
 This third section included a 160 m long tunnel and a number of avalanche protection walls; the final section of it was carried on a stone embankment.
 Each section was electrically powered (making it one of the world's first electrically powered mountain railways), with the complete trip to the summit taking 45 minutes.

 The railway ran a tourist service until 1970, when on the night of the 2/3 October the funicular cable was struck by lightning.
-This started a fire which destroyed the summit hotel and the driving engine for the third section in its basement.
+This started a fire that destroyed the summit hotel and the driving engine for the third section in its basement.

 As a result of this, and also the imminent expiry of the concession, the second funicular section stopped operating in 1974.
 Part of the driving engine of this section can be seen today outside the summit buildings, while parts of two cars can still be seen at the former Bluematt station.